-- Section 11.D.2: General Knowledge Exam: The School agrees to monitor and ensure all instructional staff that hold a temporary Florida certificate, who are required by the state to satisfy the General Knowledge Exam, in part or in full have satisfied the Exam requirement in accordance with the timelines established in Section 1012.56(2)(g)(7), Florida Statutes. - Section 11.E: Fingerprinting and Background Screening: The School shall, at the School's expense, require all employees to comply with the fingerprinting requirements of Section 1012.32, Florida Statutes.
+Section 11.E: Fingerprinting and Background Screening: The School shall, at the School's expense, require all employees to comply with the fingerprinting requirements of Section 1012.32, Florida Statutes.
 Members of the governing board of the charter school shall also be fingerprinted in a manner similar to that provided in Section 1012.32, Florida Statutes.
 Any person serving in any capacity with the School or its governing body must meet level 2 screening requirements as described in Section 1012.32, Florida Statutes.
 These fingerprints shall be submitted to the Florida Department of Law Enforcement for state processing and the Federal Bureau of Investigations for federal processing.
 The results of all fingerprint reports shall be provided to the Sponsor.
 The School agrees that new applicants shall be on probationary status pending fingerprint processing and determination of compliance with standards of good moral character.
 Potential employees of the School shall submit official court dispositions for criminal offenses of moral turpitude listed as part of their fingerprint results.
 The School agrees not to hire applicants whose fingerprint check results reveal non-compliance with standards of good moral character.
 The School shall not allow any person (whether employed directly by the School or its governing body or by a contractor) to serve in any position requiring or involving direct contact with students who has been convicted of a felony crime or moral turpitude.
-All fees associated with the retention of fingerprints are the sole responsibility of the School. - Section 11.F: Employment Practices: The School's employment practices shall be in compliance with its Application (Appendix 1) and the requirements specified in sections 11.G through 11.R.2 inclusive. - Section 11.G: Suspended or Revoked Certification or Licensure: The School agrees not to knowingly employ an individual for instructional services if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - Section 11.H: Resignation in Lieu of Disciplinary Action: The School agrees not to knowingly employ an individual who has resigned in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school district with respect to child welfare or safety. - Section 11.I: Codes and Principles of Conduct: The School agrees that its employees will be required to abide by the guidelines set forth in Chapter 6B-1.001, Code of Ethics of the Education Profession in Florida, and Chapter 6B-1.006, Principles of Professional Conduct for the Education Profession in Florida. - Section 11.J: Employee Handbook: The School will adopt an employee handbook and provide a copy of the same (and any amendments thereto) to the Sponsor.
+All fees associated with the retention of fingerprints are the sole responsibility of the School.

+- Section 11.F: Employment Practices: The School's employment practices shall comply with its Application (Appendix 1) and the requirements specified in sections 11.G through 11.R.2 inclusive. - Section 11.G: Suspended or Revoked Certification or Licensure: The School agrees not to knowingly employ an individual for instructional services if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - Section 11.H: Resignation in Lieu of Disciplinary Action: The School agrees not to knowingly employ an individual who has resigned in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school district with respect to child welfare or safety. - Section 11.1: Codes and Principles of Conduct: The School agrees that its employees will be required to abide by the guidelines set forth in Chapter 6B-1.001, Code of Ethics of the Education Profession in Florida, and Chapter 6B-1.006, Principles of Professional Conduct for the Education Profession in Florida. - Section 11.J: Employee Handbook: The School will adopt an employee handbook and provide a copy of the same (and any amendments thereto) to the Sponsor. - Section 11.K: Collective Bargaining: Pursuant to Section 1002.33(12)(b), Florida Statutes, the School's employees shall have the option to bargain collectively and may collectively bargain as a separate unit or as part of the existing district collective bargaining unit as determined by the structure of the School. - Section 11.L: Professional Group: The School's instructional personnel may choose to be part of a professional group that subcontracts with the School to operate the instructional program under the auspices of a partnership or cooperative that they collectively own.
+Under this arrangement, the School's instructional personnel would not be public employees. - Section 11.M: Payroll Services: The School will provide payroll services for all its employees. - Section 11.N: Annual Employee Evaluations: Each of the School's employees will be evaluated annually by the School.